perriera/for_interfaces/linux/README.md

 | [Flutter](https://flutter.dev/)                   | yes | no  | yes  | [wiki](https://en.wikipedia.org/wiki/Flutter_(software)) |
 | [Qt](https://www.qt.io/)                          | no  | yes | yes | [wiki](https://en.wikipedia.org/wiki/Qt_(software))

 **List of VM managers**: Being inside the target operating system when developing applications for that operating system has the advantage being able to contain everything the new application is experiencing during it's development.
+In additional to being able to backup/restore quickly and easily (in the event of a malfunction):

 | VM manager      | Free | Eval | GUI | x11 | MRDT | Wiki |
 | ----------- | ------| -----| --- |  --- | --- | --- |